 Did you know that companies that invest in employee engagement perform 202% better in terms of revenue generation?

-That’s because by focusing on employee engagement you’re planting seeds to raise morale, boost satisfaction, and keep employees turnover rates low.
+Employee engagement is directly related to the bottom line of every company.
+That’s because by focusing on employee engagement you’re planting seeds to raise morale, boost satisfaction, and keep employee turnover rates low.

 Don’t believe me?

 Let the numbers speak:

 - Disengaged employees cost US companies $450-$550 billion on an annual basis.

 - The chances of remote employees staying with an organization are 4.6X higher if they’re often acknowledged by their co-workers and managers.

 - More engaged remote teams can generate 21% higher profits than less engaged teams.

 - A 10% increase in employee engagement investments can increase revenue by $2,400 per employee.

 Considering these statistics, it is safe to say that employee engagement is crucial to success in a remote environment.
 Acknowledging this fact is easy.
 The tricky part comes when you have to put in practice creative activities that make a difference in the remote culture.